 “Swinner?
 It’s by the old watermill near the plaza.
 I got that, too.”

 “What about Crossed Thorn?”

 “Uh, I don’t...think I’ve heard of that one.
 Where is it?”

-“Look and see for yourself.”
-The Ezra said.
-He took a seat at the table as the boy looked over the list.
+“Look and see for yourself” Ezra took a seat at the table as the boy looked over the list.
 There were quite a few new locations.
 Seed collectors unions were becoming increasingly popular, but Kailo wondered if the new havens were trustworthy.
-A seemingly harmless practice of seed saving was actually one of the most dangerous practices one could engage in since all food production and storage was produced by crooked branches of corporations whose power increased due to the hiatus of the previous central government.
+The seemingly harmless practice of seed saving was actually one of the most dangerous practices one could engage in since all food production and storage was produced by crooked branches of corporations whose power increased due to the hiatus of the previous central government.
 There was no doubt that some of the havens were traps.
 The hard part was deciding which ones were authentic.